mekkablue/Python-for-Glyphs/README.md

 **TextMate:** Since I use TextMate myself, the TextMate snippets can safely be assumed to be up to date most of the time.

-**Sublime Text:** Newer versions of Sublime Text can read TextMate bundle, so you are up to date automatically.
+**Sublime Text:** Newer versions of Sublime Text can read TextMate bundles, so you are up to date automatically.
 See installation instructions below.

 **Atom:** Since I don’t use Atom, I depend on other people’s pull requests.
 Hence, the Atom snippets are usually out of date.
-If you want up-to-date snippets for Sublime Text or Atom, feel free to contribute to this repository on a regular basis.
+If you want up-to-date snippets for Atom, feel free to contribute to this repository on a regular basis.

 ### Snippets